AnujaBujurge29/AnujaBujurge29/README.md

 ## Languages and Tools

-Web developer specializing in full-stack development with the MERN stack (MongoDB, Express.js, ReactJS, Node.js).
+Software developer specializing in full-stack development with the MERN stack (MongoDB, Express.js, ReactJS, Node.js).
 Skilled in building responsive and scalable web applications, integrating third-party APIs, and creating dynamic user interfaces.
 Adept in modern web technologies with hands-on experience in deploying and optimizing applications for performance.

 <br><br>